stanleyhspark/leimao.github.io/_posts/blog/2017-05-17-Programmable-Backpropagation.md

 ### Backpropagation Implementation

 [Here](https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/src/network.py) is a code example of the neural network backpropagation.
-In case the author made changes or remove the contents, you may also [download](/downloads/blog/2017-05-17-Programmable-Backpropagation/neural-networks-and-deep-learning-master.zip) it from my site.
+In case the author makes changes or removes the contents, you may also [download](/downloads/blog/2017-05-17-Programmable-Backpropagation/neural-networks-and-deep-learning-master.zip) it from my site.
 The author also wrote blogs ([page 1](http://neuralnetworksanddeeplearning.com/chap2.html), [page 2](http://neuralnetworksanddeeplearning.com/chap1.html#implementing_our_network_to_classify_digits)) on the implementation of this backpropagation to solve classification problems.

-Although it might twist your brain.
-The author's implementation has exactly the same logic to mine (He specifically used sigmoid function as activation function).
+Although it might twist your brain, the author's implementation has exactly the same logic to mine (He specifically used sigmoid function as activation function and least sum-of-squares function as loss function).
 The implementation was very neat, which only used Numpy.
-I think it would take me very long time to write this if I am going to write it myself.
+I think it would take me very long time if I am going to write it myself.

-The key code of backpropagation are as follows:
+The key codes of backpropagation are as follows:

 ```python
     def update_mini_batch(self, mini_batch, eta):